Maria Rye sets up a law stationer’s business in Lincoln’s Inn to provide employment to young women.

 There was also a 16% female intake at the Bar this year,the first time that it was over 10%, marking a significant increase in women pursuing careers as barristers

-Mella Caroll was the first woman to practise at the Inner Bar in Ireland.
+Mella Caroll becomes the first woman to practise at the Inner Bar in Ireland.

 She was a Senior Counsel in the Bar of Ireland.

-Margaret Thatcher first female PM of the United Kingdom
+Margaret Thatcher becomes the first female PM of the United Kingdom.

 Thatcher read for the Bar before being elected as the Conservative MP for Finchley in 1959.
 She held junior posts before becoming Shadow Spokesperson for Education, and entered the Cabinet as Education Secretary in 1970.
 In 1979, the Conservative Party won the General Election and Thatcher became PM, taking over from James Callaghan.

-Mella Caroll first woman to become a judge of the Irish High Court
+Mella Caroll becomes first woman judge of the Irish High Court.

 During her career on the High Court she made several important rulings on controversial cases involving abortion, unmarried mothers, and bin charging.
 She never married.

-Dame Catherine Fiona Woolf DBE JP became the first female partner at city firm CMS Cameron McKenna.
+Dame Catherine Fiona Woolf DBE JP becomes the first female partner at city firm CMS Cameron McKenna.

 She was a specialist legal advisor on major infrastructure developments and was involved with the 1985 treaty agreements between French and British governments about the Channel Tunnel.
 Her contribution to the legal profession was recognised with her appointment to Honorary Bencher of Middle Temple.

-Lady Hale first woman to be appointed to the Law Commission a statutory body that promotes law reform.
+Lady Hale becomes first woman to be appointed to the Law Commission.

 Important work from the Commission includes the Children’s Act 1989, the Family Law Act 1996, and the Mental Capacity Act 2005.
 She was also the youngest person to ever be appointed to the Law Commission.

-Dame Rose Heilbron became first woman treasurer at Gray’s Inn
+Dame Rose Heilbron becomes first woman treasurer at Gray’s Inn.

-Dame Elizabeth Butler-Sloss became the first woman appointed as a Lord Justice of Appeal.
+Dame Elizabeth Butler-Sloss is the first woman appointed as a Lord Justice of Appeal.

 She had chaired Cleveland child abuse inquiry the year before.
 Until 2004 she was the highest-ranking female judge in the UK, having chaired inquests into the deaths of Diana, Princess of Wales, and Dodi Fayed.